Squarespace alternatives – best of the rest

 - Basic ($12.80/month) – good basic (haha) business plan

-- Advanced ($19.80/month) – multilanguage sites and email capabilities for a more efficient business
+- Advanced ($11.88/month) – multilanguage sites and email capabilities for a more efficient business

-- Professional ($28.80/month) – allows to accept credit cards and offers more multilanguage and email options
+- Professional ($17.28/month) – allows to accept credit cards and offers more multilanguage and email options

-- Gold ($34.80/month) – all eCommerce and marketing tools available, as well as more storage
+- Gold ($20.88/month) – all eCommerce and marketing tools available, as well as more storage

 |Best for||Personal projects|

-You’d be forgiven for thinking you’d landed on Squarespace’s homepage the first time you visit Zyro.
-There are many striking similarities between the two, most notably the templates offered – they’re gorgeous.
+There are many striking similarities between Hostinger Website Builder and Squarespace, most notably the templates offered – they’re gorgeous.
 But good templates do not automatically equal a good website builder – there is more to unwrap here.

-If you’re looking for an alternative to Squarespace, Zyro should be right at the top of your list.
-It doesn’t have all the features and apps that Wix possesses, but in terms of sheer ingenuity and beauty, Zyro is the place to be – you can find out about all Zyro’s quirks here.
+If you’re looking for an alternative to Squarespace, Hostinger Website Builder should be right at the top of your list.
+It doesn’t have all the features and apps that Wix possesses, but in terms of sheer ingenuity and beauty, Hostinger Website Builder is the place to be – you can find out about all of Hostinger Website Builder’s quirks here.

-Zyro has not been around for very long, it’s a relative newbie to the website building scene – don’t let that put you off, as it has features most website builders haven’t implemented yet.
-Two of those I’ll really focus on here are both AI (Artificial Intelligence) driven – AI Writer and AI Heatmap.
+Hostinger Website Builder has not been around for very long, it’s a relative newbie to the website-building scene – don’t let that put you off, as it has plenty of useful features the best website builders have.

 But first, a look at the templates offered to me when I first signed up.